 Quayside was established in 1991, when it acquired from BOPRC, a holding of 55% of the Port of Tauranga Limited ("Port").
-This asset of \$53 million at the time, has seen significant growth, allowing Quayside to diversify its portfolio to establish an asset base with a market value of \$2,302 million at poor investment returns.
-BOPRC 30 June 2019.
+This asset of \$53 million at the time, has seen significant growth, allowing Quayside to diversify its portfolio to establish an asset base with a market value of \$2,302 million at 30 June 2019.